 The MOE also is the one managing teacher’s credentials, evaluation and promotion system.
 And lastly, they hire and assign principals and teachers to schools in the country.

-High Number of High-Performing Students from Disadvantaged Social Groups
+Large Number of High-Performing Students from Disadvantaged Social Groups

 This is another unique characteristic of the higher education system in Singapore.
 Recent figures have attested the excellency of education, as among OECD countries, the Lion City stands out for its low percentage of low performing students.